-702.138a Companion is a keyword ability that functions outside the game.
+- 702.138a Companion is a keyword ability that functions outside the game.
 It's written as "Companion-[Condition]."
 Before the game begins, you may reveal one card you own from outside the game with a companion ability whose condition is fulfilled by your starting deck.
-(See rule 103.1b.)
-If you do, once during that game, you may play that card from outside the game.

-- 702.138b If a companion ability refers to your starting deck, it refers to your deck after you've set aside any sideboard cards.
-In a Commander game, this is also before you've set aside your commander. - 702.138c Once you play the card with companion, it remains in the game until the game ends.
+(See rule 103.2b.)
+Once during the game, any time you have priority and the stack is empty, but only during a main phase of your turn, you may pay {3} and put that card into your hand.
+This is a special action that doesn't use the stack (see rule 116.2g).
+This is a change from previous rules. - 702.138b If a companion ability refers to your starting deck, it refers to your deck after you've set aside any sideboard cards.
+In a Commander game, this is also before you've set aside your commander. - 702.138c Once you take the special action and put the card with companion into your hand, it remains in the game until the game ends.